2020

 The decay K+??+vv ?, with a very precisely predicted branching ratio of less than 10exp(-10), is one of the best candidates to reveal indirect effects of new physics at the highest mass scales.
 The NA62 experiment at the CERN SPS is designed to measure the branching ratio of the K+??+vv ? with a decay-in-flight technique.
 NA62 took data so far in 2016-2018.
 Statistics collected in 2016 allowed NA62 to reach the Standard Model sensitivity for K+??+vv ?, entering the domain of 10-10 single event sensitivity and showing the proof of principle of the experiment.
 Thanks to the statistics collected in 2017, NA62 surpasses the present best sensitivity.
 The analysis strategy is reviewed and the preliminary result from the 2017 data set is presented.

-The CUORE experiment — with a detector array comprising 988 cube-shaped radiopure natTeO2 crystals — is the world’s largest and most sensitive low temperature calorimetric search for neutrinoless double beta (0???) in 130Te.
+The CUORE experiment with a detector array comprising 988 cube-shaped radiopure natTeO2 crystals is the worlds largest and most sensitive low temperature calorimetric search for neutrinoless double beta (0???) in 130Te.
 We completed the construction of the experiment in August 2016 and started science data taking in Spring 2017.
 Since our first results from Fall 2017, we have quadrupled our exposure and have bettered the sensitivity for the $0\nu\beta\beta$ search using analysis improvements.
 In this talk, I will delve into the data taking campaign, analysis techniques, and discuss the recent physics results from the full CUORE datasets accumulated over the last two years.

-The Heavy Photon Search (HPS) experiment is a fixed target experiment at Jefferson Lab searching for a new dark-force mediator called a heavy photon (or dark photon or A’).
+The Heavy Photon Search (HPS) experiment is a fixed target experiment at Jefferson Lab searching for a new dark-force mediator called a heavy photon (or dark photon or A).
 A heavy photon is a hypothetical U(1) vector boson that couples to the Standard Model photon through kinetic mixing, and thus can be produced in a process analogous to bremsstrahlung by an electron beam incident on a dense target.
-If kinematically allowed, subsequent decays into e+e- pairs can be detected by the HPS detector – a compact, large acceptance spectrometer consisting of a silicon vertex tracker and lead-tungstate electromagnetic calorimeter.
+If kinematically allowed, subsequent decays into e+e- pairs can be detected by the HPS detector a compact, large acceptance spectrometer consisting of a silicon vertex tracker and lead-tungstate electromagnetic calorimeter.
 For large couplings, heavy photons would appear as a resonance peak in the invariant mass spectrum on top of a large QED background.
 For sufficiently small couplings, heavy photons are long-lived and would appear as decay vertices displaced from the target beyond a prompt QED background.
 In this talk, I will discuss the motivation for heavy photons and the HPS detector.
 I will then focus on the displaced vertex analysis and discuss the results from our engineering in 2015 (1.06 GeV beam energy), the ongoing analysis of the engineering run in 2016 (2.3 GeV beam energy), and finally the upgrades and commissioning of our most recent physics run in 2019 (4.55 GeV beam energy).

 Neutrino oscillations have been established as an energy and distance dependent phenomena, beyond the Standard Model of Particle Physics.
 However, a number of key questions remain, which have implications for our understanding of the origin and development of our Universe.
 The Deep Underground Neutrino Experiment (DUNE), which is currently in the planning stage, has the potential to answer these outstanding questions and make measurements of the other parameters with unprecedented precision.
-This talk gives an overview of the DUNE sensitivity to oscillation parameters, and describes a program of research aimed at reducing systematic uncertainties, and achieving DUNE’s physics goals.
+This talk gives an overview of the DUNE sensitivity to oscillation parameters, and describes a program of research aimed at reducing systematic uncertainties, and achieving DUNEs physics goals.

 Dark matter is the dominant source of matter in our Universe.
 However, while dark matter dictates the evolution of large-scale astrophysical systems through its gravitational effects, the particle nature of dark matter is unknown.
 In this talk I will review the current status of the search for the particle dark matter candidate called the axion, which is both well-motivated theoretically and also relatively unexplored experimentally.
 I will focus specifically on new large-scale numerical simulations of axion cosmology that lead to precise predictions for (i) the axion mass that gives the correct dark matter abundance, and (ii) the structure of dark matter on small astrophysical scales.
 I will show that axion dark matter may be harder to detect directly in the laboratory than previously thought, given that the cosmological axions are mostly confined to compact minihalos, but that this dark matter scenario may still be detectable using radio telescope searches for axion-induced radio lines.

 The DUNE long baseline neutrino oscillation collaboration consists of over 180 institutions from 33 countries.
-The experiment will consist of 4 10kT fiducial volume liquid argon TPC’s in South Dakota and a multi-system near detector at Fermilab.
+The experiment will consist of 4 10kT fiducial volume liquid argon TPCs in South Dakota and a multi-system near detector at Fermilab.
 The far site in the Sanford Underground Laboratory is in preparation now with commissioning of the first 10kT fiducial volume Liquid Argon TPC expected over the period 2025-2028 and a long data taking run with 4 modules expected from 2029 and beyond.

 An active prototyping program is already in place with a short test beam run with a 700T, 15,360 channel prototype of single-phase readout at the neutrino platform at CERN in late 2018 and tests of a similar sized dual-phase detector scheduled for mid-2019.
 The 2018 test beam run was a valuable live test of our computing model.
 The detector produced raw data at rates of up to ~2GB/s.
 These data were stored at full rate on tape at CERN and Fermilab and replicated at sites in the UK and Czech Republic.
 In total 1.8 PB of raw data were produced and reconstructed during the six week test beam run.

-Baseline predictions for the full DUNE detector data, starting in the mid 2020’s are 30-60 PB of raw data per year.
-In contrast to traditional HEP computational problems, DUNE’s Liquid Argon TPC data consist of simple but very large (many GB) 2D data objects which share many characteristics with astrophysical images.
+Baseline predictions for the full DUNE detector data, starting in the mid 2020s are 30-60 PB of raw data per year.
+In contrast to traditional HEP computational problems, DUNEs Liquid Argon TPC data consist of simple but very large (many GB) 2D data objects which share many characteristics with astrophysical images.
 This presents opportunities to use advances in machine learning and pattern recognition as a frontier user of High Performance Computing facilities capable of massively parallel processing.

 The LHC is both a Higgs and B-factory, and for both particles it will deliver the largest data set for many decades to come.
 I will discuss a few examples of ways we can leverage this to search for beyond the Standard Model physics.
 Some ideas can be implemented now, while others rely on the phase II detector upgrades.